I tested 6 of the best silk pillowcases – after six months of sleeping on them, these are the ones I'd buy again

 Gift box included: no

-John Lewis' 19 momme Mulberry silk pillowcases may be £45 for one single pillowcase, but they're made from organic silk and have Global Organic Textile Standard (GOTS) certification.
+John Lewis' 19 momme Mulberry silk pillowcases are the only option I've come across that are made from organic silk and have Global Organic Textile Standard (GOTS) certification.
 There are also 14 shades to choose from, so you have a better chance of matching a pillowcase with your bedding.
-There's just no gift box included, so again, fine if you're buying for yourself, but for gifting, this option doesn't feel particularly special.
+There's just no gift box included, so although this pillowcase is a great buy if you're shopping for yourself, if you're thinking of gifting it, this option doesn't feel particularly special off the shelf (although you could add your own giftbox of course!).

 RRP: £25.99